HomeLatest NewsBFSIHow to encash cryptocurrency? Can you really?

 To easily spend your cryptocurrency balance, you'll need to open an account with a company that offers cryptocurrency debit cards and accepts the type of digital currency you own.

-, the blockchain-based digital currency that has captivated investors and financial services firms alike, faces an uphill battle.
+Cryptocurrency, the blockchain-based digital currency that has captivated investors and financial services firms alike, faces an uphill battle.
 It can be challenging to spend this currency in the same way that you would regular money.
-However, new services are on the horizon that may enable people to use and other digital coins for more mainstream financial transactions.
+However, new services are on the horizon that may enable people to use bitcoin and other digital coins for more mainstream financial transactions.

 What is Cryptocurrency banking?